geiser/2017-experiment-analysis/pilot-study/data/README.md

 ### File: [SignedUpParticipants.csv](SignedUpParticipants.csv)

-CSV-file with the list of all students enrolled as participants in the pilot empirical study.
+CSV-file with the list of all students enrolled as participants.
 - On-line visualization: [SignedUpParticipants.csv](https://github.com/geiser/phd-thesis-evaluation/blob/master/pilot-study/data/SignedUpParticipants.csv)
 - R script used to generate this file: [00-processing-mysql.R](../../00-processing-mysql.R) ([more info](../../))